 We collect our information independently from public sources like company websites, dance publications, and Guidestar nonprofit reports.
 Fiscal data is derived solely from Forms-990 or from company annual reports.
-To ensure the most accurate data collection possible, DDP has developed the Self Report Form, an 80-question survey honed to obtain fiscal, operational, and personnel data directly from companies willing to share.
-Learn more about this aspect of our methodology here.

 Originally founded as a project to research current and recent choreographic works, DDP grew into an organization with pending nonprofit status and a database housing over 2,300 records of choreographic work.
 The project has also expanded to house records of ballet festival repertoires and leadership, choreographic fellowships, ballet competitions, summer intensives, musical compositions that accompany dance works, production staff, boards of directors, and initiatives by companies to promote an equitable environment.